As part of its Strategy 2020 Campus experience developments, The University is committed to putting students at the center of its activities.

 This includes providing a high standard of student support from the moment you apply to the University up to and after you graduate from the University.
-In line with its vision for 2020, University of Nottingham launched a brand new student service centre, “The Hub”- a one-stop solution for student enquiries and access to campus services.
+In line with its vision for 2020, the University of Nottingham launched a brand new student service center, “The Hub”- a one-stop solution for student inquiries and access to campus services.

 Some of the challenges the

 Minimize long and un-explained waiting times.

-- Allow university representatives to see the number of students in wait and waiting times of each student from the computer screen located at their consultation desk.
+Allow university representatives to see the number of students in wait and waiting times of each student from the computer screen located at their consultation desk.

-- Alert management when waiting times exceed predetermined thresholds.
+Alert management when waiting times exceed predetermined thresholds.

-- Getting real-time student feedback on the services offered, and measuring the quality of support provided by university staff was also one of the key aspects of improving the overall student experience.
+Getting real-time student feedback on the services offered, and measuring the quality of support provided by university staff was also one of the key aspects of improving the overall student experience.